dddrrreee/cs140e-23win/labs/1-compile/volatile/BUG.md

 ### Bug

-We have been claiming that device bugs are intimittent and an interesting example showed up when doing the lecture in the first class.
+We have been claiming that device bugs are intimittent.
+As a meta-joke an interesting example showed up during the first lecture when something I claimed had a bug didn't have it anymore.
+It turns out it was compiler dependent in a funny way.
+We'll discuss below since it shows a bunch of general issues in a concrete way.

 We had the following simplified code that tries to initialize the r/pi framebuffer by:

   1. Filling in a message structe `cp`.
-  2. After (1) completes: send the message by setting assigning its address to the mailbox `write` field.
+  2. After step 1 completes: send the message by setting assigning the address of `cp  to the mailbox `write` field.

-We had the code:
+Why it works like this isn't that important, the main thing you need to understand is the sort-of obvious requirement that you shouldn't initiate a send of some kind before you finish initializing the message you are sending.

+We had the code taken from an old piece of cs107e code (this bug was maybe the hardest bug I had in 2015):

 ```cpp